MUS 237 Music Appreciation: Rock

 We are going to be using the publisher's Connect offering; an online text that has a self study system that insures you have absorbed the material in the chapters.

 For most modules, students will be required to read the textbook and answer Connect questions, view a powerpoint, watch videos, and listen to audio materials that will accessible from Spotify (see below).
 Additionally, students will be required to participate in the discussion forum and complete various assignments that are particular to each chapter (watching audio/visual presentations, etc.) The assignments for each module will be released on Sunday nights at midnight, and will be due the following Sunday at 11:59pm (really!)
 There will be short quizzes for each week, a midterm, and a final.
-You will be required to watch one live music performance (pending COVID 19 situation) during the semester.
-More detailed information will be included in the course syllabus.
+You will be required to review two live music performances during the semester (NOTE- Because of the coronavirus situation, we will have an alternate assignment for this for this semester).
+One can be done via online video (but must be a full concert).
+We will discuss this more in the course.

 Is Online Instruction For You?

 In an effort to assist the online student, Cuesta College’s Distance Education home page provides a solid overview to distance education and resources to assist the online student.
 On that page is a tutorial for students taking online courses for the first time, and technical requirements to check that you can succeed in the course with the computer you are accessing it with.
 Taking the Self Assessment Survey will help determine if an online course is right for you.
 Please access these materials before the course begins to prepare for success.

-Online Communication: Most of our communication for the online class will be through the written word.
+Communication for class will be through the written word.
 Please use the same respect and courtesy you would when speaking to a classmate or instructor in a face-to-face class.
-You may notice that the written word sometimes comes acrossharsher and you may be at a loss as to how to communicate a point.
+You may notice that written words sometimes are interpreted in negative ways, and you may be at a loss as to how to communicate a point.
 A term which may be new to you is netiquette, which refers to internet etiquette.
 Please visit http://www.albion.com/netiquette/corerules.html for further explanation.